shx2/figura/docs/guide.rst

 :note: When given multiple arguments, ``figura_print`` interprets all arguments which come after the first
     as override sets to be applied to the first.
 It is therefore useful for flexibly constructing configs, by combining the main config with one or more override sets.
+Here, we make use of this flexibility.